uShaka recently proposed an event, titled ‘Club 6 Feet Under’ - The Event is scheduled to take place on 26 October 2018.

 Honestly, an aquarium does not hold the right, safe environment for its local inhabitants, so how does uShaka propose protecting its marine life when sound can travel through glass and underwater faster and louder than in air.

-Sound travels, sponge absorbs echo and not sound, Glass reflects sounds and often amplifies it through, water.
+Sound travels and sponge absorbs echo and not sound, Glass reflects sounds and often amplifies it through, water.
 Think of yourself dunking your head underwater in your tub and banging on your bath.
 Hear the difference now with your head outside of the water.

 Once again, glass also reflects lighting and this can affect the short and long-term health of the inhabitants of an aquarium.